ThePotatoChronicler/slimlog/docs/commands.md

 ## Compound

-Compound commands make your life easier, they're common utilies or patterns, that you would otherwise have to use multiple basic commands to do
+Compound commands make your life easier, they're common utilies or patterns, that you would otherwise have to use multiple basic and compound commands to achieve the same effect

 ### iterlinks
 Sets up a basic while loop, iterating over all links.